junxit/us-congress-bills-116/metadata.md

 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Introduced in House
 - 2019-02-07 — Referred to the House Committee on Natural Resources.
+- 2019-02-26 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-05-22 — Subcommittee Hearings Held.
+- 2019-06-19 — Committee Consideration and Mark-up Session Held.
+- 2019-06-19 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-06-19 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2019-11-08 — Placed on the Union Calendar, Calendar No. 220.
+- 2019-11-08 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-275.
+- 2019-11-08 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-275.